What exactly is social anxiety and how can music therapy help me to manage it?

 In this post specifically, we’ll be discussing two major concepts:

 First, let’s talk about what social anxiety actually is.
 Social anxiety is the experience of extreme fear of or apprehension about social situations.
-This can include, but is not limited to, being afraid of embarrassment and humiliation in a social setting or avoiding social situations when possible due to severe anxiety.
+This can include, but is not limited to, being afraid of embarrassment and humiliation in a social setting, or avoiding social situations due to severe anxiety.
 Simply even thinking about social situations may trigger stress.

 There are a variety of situations that can trigger a person's social anxiety.
 Below is a list of some of the more common triggers: